roneesh/crypto_with_friends/with_friends.md

     UIF TBGF DPEF JT 5723

-Then if they're smart, they'll realize they don't even need to bother decrypting most of the message, all they should decrypt is:
+Then if they're smart, they'll realize they don't even need to bother decrypting most of the message, all they should decrypt is the 4-letter blocks:

     TBGF DPEF 5723